johanwestling/paf-frontend-exercise/README.md

 ## Requirements

-1. Use HTML5 to produce a semantic information structure based on the designs.
+1. Use HTML5 to produce a semantic information structure.
 1. Use JavaScript (client-side) to fetch JSON-data from the following url: ```/api/games/lists.json```.
 1. Use JavaScript (client-side) to generate the HTML based on the fetched JSON-data.
-1. Use CSS to produce the layout with a mobile first approach (minimum requirement is to support screen resolutions from 320px up to 1920px).
+1. Use CSS to produce the layout with a mobile first approach (minimum requirement to support is screen resolutions from 320px up to 1920px).

 _You are allowed to make minor adjustments to the layout if needed._